nuts-foundation/nuts-specification/rfc/rfc002-authentication-token.md

 ### 5.1.
 Constraints

 The time layout used is constructed as: `Monday, 2 January 2006 15:04:05` The name of the service provider must match the name that has been registered for this service provider.
-The name of the care organisation must match the name within the proof that has been published by the service provider.
+The name of the care organization must match the name within the proof that has been published by the service provider.
 The signature must be made by cryptographic means which can be connected to the user.

 ## 6. Verifiable Presentation